mimipile/firefoxCSS/README.md

 6. Restart the browser to apply the theme

 ## Recommendation
-This theme looks better with the [Adaptative Tab Bar Color](https://addons.mozilla.org/en-US/firefox/addon/adaptive-tab-bar-colour/) extension.
+It looks better with the [Adaptative Tab Bar Color](https://addons.mozilla.org/en-US/firefox/addon/adaptive-tab-bar-colour/) extension.

 ## Credits
 This stylesheet uses code snippets from [JarnotMaciej/Essence](https://github.com/JarnotMaciej/Essence) 😳